Scarlet Tanager Habits

 Mating Courtship Habits

-As soon as they arrive in the Spring, males staking out and aggressively defend territories.
+As soon as they arrive in the Spring, males stake out and aggressively defend territories.

 During courtship, the habits of the male change.